-The procedure described is compliant with ISO/TS 14027.
+The procedure described below is compliant with ISO/TS 14027.

 The initiation phase is the first step within PCR development and includes elements such as appointing a PCR Moderator and defining the PCR and its scope.

 During the initiation phase, a definition of the product category shall be made.
 The developer shall also consider already existing PCRs to avoid overlap in scope.

-A PCR moderator shall also be appointed by the programme operator, who shall develop a time plan and coordinate the PCR development.
-PCRs should be developed as an open co-operative effort by a PCR Committee, assembled and led by the PCR moderator.
-They shall therefore seek cooperation with other parties to take part in the PCR committee.
+A PCR Moderator shall be appointed by the programme operator, who shall develop a time plan and coordinate the PCR development.
+PCRs should be developed as an open co-operative effort by a PCR Committee, assembled and led by the PCR Moderator.
+They shall therefore seek cooperation with other parties to take part in the PCR Committee.

-When a decision is taken to start the work developing a PCR document, the PCR shall be announced by the Secretariat together with other relevant information.
+Once the decision is taken to start the work developing a PCR document, the PCR shall be announced by the Secretariat together with relevant information, including:

 The preparation phase is the second step within the PCR development, in which the PCR developers choose the appropriate underlying documents and parameters.

 The PCR Template shall be used as the starting point for developing the draft PCR.
 When the PCR Moderator and PCR Committee have finished a draft PCR for open consultation, the draft shall be submitted to the Secretariat for a quality check.

-The consultation phase is the third step within the PCR development, where PCR stakeholder consultation group is constituted and an open consultation is made.
+The consultation phase is the third step within the PCR development, where a PCR stakeholder consultation group is constituted and an open consultation is made.

 A PCR stakeholder consultation group shall be selected to representatively cover knowledge and skills in different sectors of society that are both nationally and internationally relevant for the PCR under development.
 The group should have a geographical diversity related to the scope of the PCR.